 Affiliate disclosure: This page contains affiliate links.
 If you buy through them, I earn a small commission at no extra cost to you.
 To see how affordable drones stack up against each other, review our comparison of value options.
 See full disclosure →

-Cheap in 2026 still means decent GPS and a real camera if you pick right.
+The best budget drone in 2026 is the DJI Neo 2 at $259.
+Cheap still means decent GPS and a real camera if you pick right.
 Here are the only budget drones worth buying:

-I get it.
+“Best budget drones” and “best cheap drones” describe the same question, so this one guide covers both.
 You want to try drones without spending $300+.
 That is a reasonable starting point, and there are legitimate options at low prices in 2026.
 But the sub-$200 drone market is full of garbage that will frustrate you into quitting the hobby.
-I have tested dozens of budget drones over the years, and most of the cheap Amazon listings are not worth the box they come in.
+Most of the cheap Amazon listings are not worth the box they come in.

 This guide cuts through the noise.
-Below are the only cheap drones I would actually recommend to someone starting out, and an honest explanation of what you can realistically expect at each price point.
+Below are the only affordable drones I would actually recommend to someone starting out, an honest explanation of what you realistically get at each price point, and the best budget pick for four specific jobs — camera work, learning to fly, range, and buying for a child.

 Reviews: Best Cheap Drones in 2026

 At $199, the DJI Neo 2 is the only sub-$200 drone I recommend without hesitation.
-It weighs 135g, shoots genuine 4K/30fps video, has GPS position hold for stable hovering, and uses DJI's mature software ecosystem.
+It weighs 135g, shoots genuine 4K/60fps video on a 2-axis gimbal, has GPS position hold for stable hovering, and uses DJI's mature software ecosystem.
 No other brand matches this combination at this price.
 The Neo 2 can fly with no controller at all -- the physical buttons on the drone cycle through automated shots (Dronie, Helix, Boomerang, Rocket).
 Pair it with the DJI RC-N1 controller for full manual control.

 Key Specs: